|Nutrition Facts (per serving)|

 Many people think that the best burger is cooked outside on the grill.
 But this burger recipe, made on a countertop grill or grill pan on the stove, proves them wrong.
 With some simple additions and techniques, you can have a great burger that is grilled indoors.

-Another trick is dimpling the burger before you grill it.
+Another trick is dimpling the burger in the center before you grill it.
 The patty will contract as it cooks and this keeps it flatter without a hump in the middle.

 1 1/2 pounds lean ground beef, bison, or turkey